TaitoUnited/taito-templates/infrastructure/azure/README.md

 # Azure example

 Example for a taito zone located in Azure.
+Create infrastructure with the following steps:

+- Configure settings to your liking in `taito-config.sh` and `*.yaml` files.
+Change at least all the settings that have been marked with `CHANGE`.
+- Authenticate with `taito auth`.
-Configure settings in `taito-config.sh` and then create the zone by running `taito zone apply`.
+- Create the zone by running `taito zone apply`.

+Infrastructure is provisioned with Terraform and you can customize it to your liking by modifying the `*.yaml` files and terraform scripts.

 ## Links